 What is HistoryCity?

 Our team is led by Professor Fabrizio Nevola and Dr David Rosenthal, historians from the University of Exeter.
-Each app is developed in collaboration with museum, higher education and heritage partners, and our trails turn their expertise into mobile public history narratives.
-These narratives reveal hidden histories of place.
+Each app is developed in collaboration with museum, higher education and heritage partners, and our trails turn their expertise into mobile public history narratives that reveal hidden histories of place.
 They also virtually relocate museum artefacts to the places they were once associated with, linking them to the social and cultural worlds that gave them meaning.

 Meet the Team